Kayki7/Calculadora/README.md

-# Calculadora
+# Calculator
- Uma calculadora simples em HTML, CSS e JS.
+A simple calculator in HTML, CSS and JS.